syncfusion-content/aurelia-docs/Aurelia/SpellCheck/Functionalities.md

     }
 	attached() {
       setTimeout(()=>{
-		this.spellcheck.addToDictionary("textarea")	// This will add the custom word into the custom dictionary file }, 50);
+		this.SpellCheck.addToDictionary("textarea")	// This will add the custom word into the custom dictionary file }, 50);
     }
 }